GSA/notifications-api/docs/all.md

 #### Move SNS out of sandbox.

-This should be complete for all regions U.S. Notify has been deployed to or is currently planned to be deployed to.
+This should be complete for all regions Notify.gov has been deployed to or is currently planned to be deployed to.

 1. Visit the SNS console for the region you will be sending from.
 Notes:
     1. SNS settings are per-region, so each environment must have its own region